Aharonla/eoracle-assignment/README.md

 Before use of the contents of this repository you should take the following steps:
 - Install foundry: https://book.getfoundry.sh/getting-started/installation (might require installation of rust as well).
-- Install dependencies: `npm install` from the project's root directory.
+- Install dependencies: `npm install` from the project's root directory and then `npm run installdeps`

 ## Testing
 To test the smart contracts in this repository,type `forge test` or `forge test --gas-report` to test with gas-consumption reports output to the console.